 David A. Lorber is an "interested person" of the Company as defined in the 1940 Act due to his position as Chief Executive Officer of the Company.
 He was appointed Chairman of the Board of the Company and Chief Executive Officer effective January 1, 2021.
 He is a Co-Founder of FrontFour Capital, an investment adviser, and serves as a Portfolio Manager since January 2007.
-He is also a Co-Founder of FrontFour Corp., an investment adviser, and has been a Principal since January 2011.
+He is also a Co-Founder of FrontFour Capital Corp., an investment adviser, and has been a Principal since January 2011.
 Previously, Mr. Lorber was a Senior Investment Analyst at Pirate Capital LLC, a hedge fund, from 2003 to 2006.
-He was an Analyst at Vantis Capital Management LLC, a global real estate firm, from 2000 to 2001.
+He was an Analyst at Vantis Capital Management LLC, a money management firm and hedge fund, from 2001 to 2003 and an Associate at Cushman & Wakefield, Inc., a global real estate firm, from 2000 to 2001.
 Mr. Lorber serves as a director of GSR II Meteora Acquisition Corp.
-(NASDAQ: GSRM), a blank check company formed for the purpose of effecting a business combination with one or more businesses, FrontFour Capital and Ferro Corporation (NYSE:FOE), a leading producer of specialty materials and chemicals for manufacturers, since May 2013, where he is also Lead Director, Chairman of its Governance & Nomination Committee and a member of its Compensation Committee.
-Mr. Lorber earned his B.S. from Skidmore College.
+(NASDAQ: GSRM), a blank check company formed for the purpose of effecting a business combination with one or more businesses and FrontFour Capital.
+From May 2013 until April 2022 Mr. Lorber was the Lead Director of Ferro Corporation (NYSE:FOE), a leading producer of specialty materials and chemicals for manufacturers and served as the Chairman of its Governance & Nomination Committee and a member of its Compensation Committee.